mgeorgati/spDisag/README.md

 ## Spatial Disaggregation
 This repository contains the code for the spatial disaggregation of population data from various administrative levels to 100m. grid cells.
 The repository includes completed and on-going work.
-The considered methods are : single- and multi- output Random Forests and Gradient Boosting with Catboost and multi-output Convlutional Neural Networks with Tensorflow.
+The considered methods are : single- and multi- output Random Forests and Gradient Boosting with Catboost and multi-output Convolutional Neural Networks with Tensorflow.
 So far, it is possible to use the tool and reproduce the study by implementing the multi-output Random Forests and Gradient Boosting following the guidelines below.
 Information about the CNN implementation will be given in the future.

 The following steps are required:
 1. An environment with the packages included in env.yml.